aaron-crl/toy-secure-init-handshake/README.md

 - Server will listen forever

 # Running the toy
+To execute run the below commands in separate terminals.

+**terminal 1**
+`go run server.go client.go common.go --selfAddress=localhost:8443 --peerAddress=localhost:8444`

+**terminal 2**
-To execute: `go run server.go client.go common.go`
+`go run server.go client.go common.go --selfAddress=localhost:8444 --peerAddress=localhost:8443`

 This creates a server and client process and then reads the results of each's validation from the trustedPeers channel.